orn8/tinfoil/README.md

-Add this to your Tinfoil to use oragne's Tinfoil service:
+Add this location to Tinfoil to use oragne's Tinfoil Service:

 ```
 Protocol: https